All the Cenobites from Hellraiser ranked

 Camerahead

 Camerahead is such a forgettable Cenobite that for the longest time, I was calling him “Videohead” in this article.
-I only realised his real name while checking to see if I’d missed any of the bazillion sex pervert monsters that fill this franchise.
+I only realized his real name while checking to see if I’d missed any of the bazillion sex pervert monsters that fill this franchise.

 Little Sister

 Little Sister has a face like a well-used bar of soap and is basically a worse version of the Wire Twins.
-What you don’t know who the Wire Twins are?
+What, you don’t know who the Wire Twins are?
 Well, keep reading…

 Wire Twins

 The Wire Twins look like someone wearing a sexy Voldemort costume for Halloween, and as such, I cannot take them seriously.
-Still, they hang out with a Chatterer rip-off which is something.
+Still, they hang out with a Chatterer rip-off, which is something.

 Conjoined Twins